dominicsayers/dominicsayers.github.com/cv.md

 ## Excession Technologies

-This fully funded Series A company offers a capability uplift in a particular public sector market.
-It has developed some unique technology IP and has 36 engineers working in various disciplines.
+This fully funded Series A company offered a capability uplift in a particular public sector market.
+It developed some unique technology IP and had 36 engineers working in various disciplines.

 ### VP of Engineering (March 2020-March 2022)

 As VP of Engineering I hired team heads for the majority of my teams.
 We worked together to build an overall engineering team that is empowered from top to bottom.
 Process and practice improvement ideas came from all levels of the team and become accepted across every squad.

 As a member of the senior leadership team I have won acceptance of ideas about company structure and been a key part of achieving recognised security standards for the company.

+I inherited a cloud migration project that had stalled before completion.
+I identified the blockers and managed the project through to completion.
+Some changes to roles and responsibilities for a small number of team members were needed.

 <ul>
   <li>Scaling a multi-skilled engineering team for a Series A B2B startup</li>